ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 The devil's child, saw this,
 Further revealed his impatience and fierece nature.
 “You arrogant fool [1], if you insist on this,
-Then let us compete our strength.”
+Let us compete our strength.”
 With these words, he took off his outter robe.

 I, too, was left only with a thin garment,